Assignment 3

 Some implementation notes to get you started:

-• One tricky part in assigning motifs to cells is getting the interlacing to work.
-With a bit more experimentation, you’ll find that the over-under relationship at the crossings can be determined in advance purely from the x and y coordinates of the grid cells.
+- One tricky part in assigning motifs to cells is getting the interlacing to work.
+With a bit more experimentation, you’ll find that the over-under relationship at the crossings can be determined in advance purely from the and coordinates of the grid cells.

 You must produce a short write-up describing your implementation.
 You can structure your submission as you wish, but should include at least the following: